 Type of Treadmill

 Generally speaking, there are two different types of treadmills: manual treadmills and motorized treadmills.
 All of the options I have included in this list are motorized, which is for a reason.
 Most high-quality non-motorized options I would recommend are either quite expensive or very heavy.
-Neither of these things are usually what casual exercisers or the senior population is looking for in a new treadmill.
+Neither of these things is usually what casual exercisers or the senior population is looking for in a new treadmill.

 Lower Step-Up